heremaps/gluecodium/docs/internal/repository_structure.md

   functionality.
 There are tests for Java, Swift, and C++.
 * "functional-tests/scripts" sub-directory contains Bash scripts that are used to run both suites of functional tests on CI.
-The same scripts can be used to execute the tests locally in a POSIX environment (see [Development tools](development_tools.md) for information on tools required for runnung tests locally).
+The same scripts can be used to execute the tests locally in a POSIX environment (see [Development tools](development_tools.md) for information on tools required for running tests locally).

 Additional tools
 ----------------